WesleyyC/Restaurant-Revenue-Prediction/README.md

 ### Final Rank

-Top 2%：47/2340
+Top 2%：47th/2340

 ### Approach Records

-The models we build is seperated by folders.
+The models we build is seperated by folders, more detail will come soon.

 ### Data Description
 #### File Description